slub/ocrd_kitodo/docs/usage/demo.md

 ## Kitodo.Production

-Open your browser and navigate to http://localhost:8080/kitodo after OCR-D and Kitodo are started.
+Open your browser and navigate to `http://localhost:8080/kitodo` after OCR-D and Kitodo are started.

-Enter the user name `testadmin` and the password `test` in the login dialog.
+Enter the username `testadmin` and the password `test` in the login dialog.

 (Unless, of course, you are using an [external Kitodo instance](#with-kitodo-production), or have customized the [data generated](#prepare-keys-and-kitodo-extensions)